VILLASframework/documentation/doc/fpga/Setup.md

 ### Bitstreams

-@todo: Create a list of available bitstreams
+@todo Create a list of available bitstreams

-@todo: Add instructions on how to flash a bitstream.
+@todo Add instructions on how to flash a bitstream.

 ### Indentify PCIexpress device

-@todo: Describe the usage of `lspci`
+@todo Describe the usage of `lspci`

 ## Kernel